 The NHS Confederation is governed by a board of trustees who are directors of the charitable company.
-The board is led by an independent interim-chair, Sir Andrew Cash, supported by two voluntary vice-chairs, Andrew Cash and Owen Williams.
+The board is led by an independent chair, Lord Victor Adebowale, supported by two voluntary vice-chairs, Sir Andrew Cash OBE and Dr Owen Williams OBE.
 All other trustees come from member organisations and are voluntary.